 Jack and Kelly struggled through their first two years of marriage in the first game, Our Personal Space, and are now embarking on a new adventure - parenting.
 Be an authoritarian tiger dad, or a laid-back buddy dad, or anything inbetween while at the same time choosing your crops to carefully meet your family's and community's needs.
 Lead your community as you navigate between several factions: the rich megacorp R.E.T. from Earth and its miners, your fellow colonists, and a group of maverick farmers who split off and formed their own settlement.

 - TEXT: 85%, 92,000 words so far!
 Rachel is writing the community events and I am writing the parenting events, and we both help each other out to try to keep a consistent tone.
 We have events where you have to decide how to deal with new miners that arrive as well as family events where you choose your approach to potty-training, sibling rivalry, chores, allowances, and more!

 - GRAPHICS: 5% We have started on some new backgrounds and sprites in a slightly different style (see below).

 - GUI: 60% We have picked a color scheme (dark green and tan), and have some of the interface customized.

-- MUSIC: 10% We have picked a style (acoustic guitar solos), and have started sorting through to choose individual songs.
+- MUSIC: 30% We have picked a style (acoustic guitar solos), and we have some songs picked out for different types of events.
 One artist we're looking at is Jeff Wahl.

 - Influence your child's development from baby to young adult through parenting decisions